 Skip navigation

-Yasir* is bravely challenging Border Force for the harmful use of restraints which has been condemned by medical professionals and human rights experts.
+Yasir* bravely challenged Border Force for the harmful use of restraints on those in immigration detention which has been condemned by medical professionals and human rights experts.

 Summary